kyegomez/swarms/README.md

 ## `ForestSwarm`
-The architecture allows for efficient task assignment by selecting the most relevant agent from a set of trees.
-Tasks are processed asynchronously, with agents selected based on task relevance, calculated by the similarity of system prompts and task keywords.
-[Learn More with the documentation](https://docs.swarms.world/en/latest/swarms/structs/forest_swarm/)
+The `ForestSwarm` architecture is designed for efficient task assignment by dynamically selecting the most suitable agent from a collection of trees.
+This is achieved through asynchronous task processing, where agents are chosen based on their relevance to the task at hand.
+The relevance is determined by calculating the similarity between the system prompts associated with each agent and the keywords present in the task itself.
+For a more in-depth understanding of how `ForestSwarm` works, please refer to the [official documentation](https://docs.swarms.world/en/latest/swarms/structs/forest_swarm/).

 ```python
 from swarms.structs.tree_swarm import TreeAgent, Tree, ForestSwarm